pranjalsingh84/ShopKart-E-commerce-Website/README.md

     ```
     Replace your_mysql_username and your_mysql_password with your MySQL credentials.

-7. **Setup your Project Path**: Open the [`CustomerService.java`](src/main/java/com/springspartans/shopkart/controller/CustomerService.java) file and set your Project path.
+7. **Setup your Project Path**: Open the [`CustomerService.java`](src/main/java/com/springspartans/shopkart/service/CustomerService.java) file and set your Project path.
 This is required to configure the path for image uploads.
    ```java
    private final String projectPath = "<your_project_path>";
    private final String uploadPath = projectPath + "\\src\\main\\resources\\static\\images\\customer";
    ```
 ---

-## Executing the Application 💻
+## Executing the Project 💻

 ### Using Maven Wrapper
 The Maven Wrapper allows you to run Maven commands without needing to install Maven on your machine.
 Follow these steps to run the Spring Boot application using the Maven Wrapper: